I am your Bro. Mario Camorongan, I made my Cursillo on Feb. 14-17, 1986, at Mt. Mary Immaculate in Lafayette, Cursillo #34, Decuria of St. James!

 I love and revere the Lord and His guidance I seek.
 I hope to leave that legacy to my children and future grandchildren, because life without faith is meaningless.
 I want to be a fisher of men, to bring people to God through the Cursillo way: make a friend, be a friend, and bring that friend to Christ.

 To the end, my wife and I will stay because we cherish the friendships that we developed through the years with many of you in the Cursillo.
 De Colores!

-(From Left to Right) Deacon Rey Encarnacion (Spiritual Adviser), Mario Camorongan (Lay Director), Rey Dollete (Pre-Cursillo Chairperson), Kathrina Parungao (Secretary), Cora Tuason (School of Leaders Chairperson), Celso Perez (Treasurer), Victor Ramos (Mariposa Editor), Neriza Nieto (Post Cursillo Chairperson), Josie Herrera (3-Day Weekend Chairperson).
+Deacon Rey Encarnacion (Spiritual Adviser), Bro.
+Mario Camorongan (Lay Director), Bro.
+Rey Dollete (Pre-Cursillo Chairperson), Sis.
+Celsa Taraya (Secretary), Sis.
+Cora Tuason (School of Leaders Chairperson), Bro.
+Celso Perez (Treasurer), Bro.
+Victor Ramos (Mariposa Editor), Sis.
+Clarita Perez (Post Cursillo Chairperson), Sis.
+Josie Herrera (3-Day Weekend Chairperson).

 The Diocesan Secretariat is a group of leaders who are responsible for the Movement in an area.
 It is designed to help the Cursillo Movement more effectively prepare and support Christian leaders as they carry on the apostolic work of structuring Christian life in their own particular environments.